-An example of how to use images as labels
+An example showing you how to use images as the labels

 Since the advent of the

 coordinates of the text that is added to the canvas, you have been able to use

 those coordinates to draw an image onto the canvas.
 You could even use the coordinates

 of the bar itself if you wished (if you wanted to add an image above the bar for

 You might find that using images (eg faces) may make your charts more instantly recognisable.

 The code below first creates an array of the image URLs, then creates the chart and then adds the images.
 The configuration is quite straightforward.